 Okay, that may not be the most helpful sentence in the world, but it's a start.
 Now let's go further.
 A writer's style can be broken up into four elements: TONE, IMAGERY, DICTION, and SYNTAX (TIDS for short).
 Each TIDS element is a way to analyze and build to an overall picture of the author's style.
 Let's dive in and look at each element:

-Tone is an author's attitude toward the subject.
-Some describe this as "how the writing sounds" if it were spoken aloud.
-The same text could have two vastly different tones.
+More than just words, tone conveys emotion and feeling.
 For example, listen to this song.
 Sad and sober, right?
 Well, that song is a cover of this high energy pop hit.
 Every word is the same, but the singer's tone (his attitude) makes the song totally different.
-Tone reveals the author's feelings, and a shift in tone can making even the most insipid and awful writing engaging.
+Tone reveals feelings, and a shift in tone can making even the most insipid and awful writing engaging.

 IMAGERY: vivid description